ajesh151/kiran-cake-parlour/README.md

-A mockup website for Kiran Cake Parlour
+A mockup website for Kiran Cake Parlour.
 Link to website: https://kiran-cake-parlour-mockup.netlify.app/